williamqdy/Premium-League-scraping-project/README.md

 # Premier League Ranking Scraper (R)

 This project uses R to scrape **team rankings and names** from the official Premier League standings page.
-The data is saved as a CSV for later use in data analysis (STAT260 course project).
+The data is saved as a CSV for later use in data analysis.

 ## 🛠 Technologies Used